junaga/windows/readme.md

 - _PC Should not be older then 10 years_
 - A SSD is, practically required, at this point.
 - x64 _(x86-64, amd64, 64-Bit PC)_ chip is required, x86 _(i386, 32-Bit PC)_ is **not supported**.

+With a normal Windows 11 Setup USB Drive (created using the Microsoft `mediacreationtool.exe`), these addiotional requirements would apply.

 - A Microsoft Account, [account.microsoft.com](https://account.microsoft.com) sign-in
 - Firmware needs to be [UEFI](https://en.wikipedia.org/wiki/UEFI) not [BIOS](https://en.wikipedia.org/wiki/BIOS)
 - The PC needs to have something called [TPM 2.0](https://support.microsoft.com/en-us/topic/what-is-tpm-705f241d-025d-4470-80c5-4feeb24fa1ee) or newer